jow-/ucode/README.md

 may contain any number of script code statements, even entire programs.

-It is allowed to omit the closing `%}` of a statement block to parse the entire remaining source text after the opening tag as utpl script.
+It is allowed to omit the closing `%}` of a statement block to parse the entire remaining source text after the opening tag as ucode script.

 By default, statement blocks produce no output and the entire block is reduced to an empty string during template evaluation but contained script